trinodb/trino/docs/src/main/sphinx/connector/hive.md

   -
 * - `orc_bloom_filter_columns`
   - Comma separated list of columns to use for ORC bloom filter.
-It improves the performance of queries using range predicates when reading ORC files.
+It improves the performance of queries using equality predicates, such as `=`, `IN` and small range predicates, when reading ORC files.
 Requires ORC format.
   - `[]`
 * - `orc_bloom_filter_fpp`
   - The ORC bloom filters false positive probability.
 Requires ORC format.